benswift/benswift.github.io/_posts/2019-09-18-xinyus-extempore-tutorials.md

 What you might see in the terminal window when you evaluate extempore code:

-{% asset images/xinyu-tutorials/TO4.png @pic alt="Extempore log view" %}
+{% include assets/picture.html file="images/xinyu-tutorials/TO4.png" alt="Extempore log view" %}

 > Note: you can use **ctrl+c** in the terminal where extempore is running to kill the extempore process whenever you want.